lilianricaud/sequences_generatives/shaping_part_offrankfurt_new_town.md

 ## Source

-A vision of a living world, p88
+Alexander, C., A vision of a living world, p88